ryssbowh/craft-themes/README.md

 `craft clear-caches/themes-rules-cache` : Clears rules cache
 `craft clear-caches/themes-template-cache` : Clears templates resolution cache
 `craft themes/install` : Reinstall all themes data (layouts etc)

+## Caching

+There are several layers of caching in this plugin, which should all be enabled on production environments for faster execution :
+- Template resolution cache, helps loading the correct templates faster.
+- Eager loading cache, keep in cache view mode eager loading maps, enabled by default.

+Plus :

+### Displayer cache

+Displayers html output can be stored in cache for faster execution.

+The content block caching strategy controls the displayer cache, it really shouldn't use the "Global" strategy, or all your pages will display the same content.
+Setting no cache strategy to the content block will effectively disable the displayer cache.
+Displayer caching uses Craft internal cache tagging system so cache will be automatically invalidated when displayers/fields/view modes are changed.

+### Block cache

+You can choose a cache strategy for each block which defines how the block is cached.
+This plugin comes with 3 strategies :

+- Global : Will cache the same block for all urls
+- Url path : Will cache separately or each url path
+- Url path (with query) : Same as above but will also look at the query string

+Each of those strategies can be set to cache differently whether the user is logged in or out, or cache differently for each logged in user or their view ports (mobile, tablet or desktop).
+Block caching uses Craft internal cache tagging system so cache will be automatically invalidated when elements used within a block are changed.

 ## Installation